Bullsnake: Description

-Adult bullsnakes average about 4 to 6 ft in length, and specimens of up to 8 ft 4 in have been recorded.
+Adult bullsnakes average about 4 to 6 ft in length, and specimens up to 8 ft 4 in have been recorded.
 The maximum record for the species is 110 in.
 (279 cm.).
-Possibly being the largest subspecies of gopher snake on average, mature specimens can have an average weight in the range of 1–1.5 kg, though the heavier known specimens can attain 3.6–4.5 kg, with larger specimens being quite bulky for a colubrid snake.
+Possibly being the largest subspecies of gopher snake on average, mature specimens can have a typical weight in the range of 1.0–1.5 kg, though the heavier known specimens can attain 3.6–4.5 kg, with larger specimens being quite bulky for a colubrid snake.
 This makes bullsnakes among the largest snakes native to Canada and the United States, although they are generally not as long as indigo snakes nor as heavy or as large in diameter as rattlesnakes.
 They are usually yellow, with brown, white, black, or sometimes reddish blotching.
 The blotching pattern is large blotches on top, three sets of spots on the sides, and bands of black on the tail.
 Many color variations have been found, including albinos and white varieties.
 A scale count is required to distinguish juvenile bullsnakes from other juvenile gopher snakes.

-Bullsnakes have 33 ‒ 66 dark dorsal blotches on the body, usually 41 or more, and 9 ‒ 19 on the tail, which are often darker and bolder on the neck and tail and lighter and faded midbody.
-The dorsal scale rows range from 27 ‒ 37 at midbody, usually 29, 31, or 33.
+Bullsnakes have 33‒66 dark dorsal blotches on the body, usually 41 or more, and 9‒19 on the tail, which are often darker and bolder on the neck and tail and lighter and faded midbody.
+The dorsal scale rows range from 27‒37 at midbody, usually 29, 31, or 33.
 Bullsnakes are distinguished from other gophersnake subspecies in having large narrow rostral scale (the scale at the tip of the nose), that is higher than wide and protrudes above adjacent scales, giving the snout a relatively pointed appearance when viewed from above.

+Habitat

+These snakes prefer prairies, grasslands, and woodlands that provide open and dry ecosystems; they are often found in well-drained, sandy soils, and can occupy both natural and human-made environments.